Hashcracky/Hashcracky-Hashcat-Rules/README.md

   examples and slow algorithms.
 - `jabbercracky_[NUMBER].rule (50-250k)`: Iterative rules designed for consistent
   coverage.
-Each set is built off the last, meaning that the larger sets will contain the smaller ones in additon to new rules.
-The largest rules will contain all of the repository rules and some not featured.
+Each set is built off the last, meaning that the larger sets will contain the smaller ones in addition to new rules.
+The largest rules will contain all the repository rules and some not featured.
-- `jabbercracky_[MODE]_30k.rule`: Specially crafted rules to show examples of creating rules for specifc patterns.
-Each of these show off a method to rule creation.
+- `jabbercracky_[MODE]_30k.rule`: Specially crafted rules to show examples of creating rules for specific patterns.
+Each of these shows off a method to rule creation.
     - `append`: appending non-alphabetical characters and patterns
     - `prepend`: prepending alphabetical characters and patterns